spectralDNS/mpiFFT4py/README.md

     conda build conf/conda
     conda install mpiFFT4py --use-local

-or use precompiled binaries in the [*spectralDNS*](https://anaconda.org/spectralDNS/mpifft4py) channel on Anaconda cloud
+or use precompiled binaries in the[*conda-forge*](https://anaconda.org/conda-forge/mpifft4py) or the [*spectralDNS*](https://anaconda.org/spectralDNS/mpifft4py) channel on Anaconda cloud

+    conda install -c conda-forge mpifft4py

+or

-    conda install -c conda-forge -c spectralDNS mpiFFT4py
+    conda install -c spectralDNS -c conda-forge mpifft4py

-There are binaries compiled for both OSX and linux, using either Python 2.7 or 3.4.
+There are binaries compiled for both OSX and linux, and several versions of Python.
+Note that the spectralDNS channel contains bleeding-edge versions of the Software, whereas conda-forge is more stable.

 Authors
 -------